 Napoleon Bonaparte, Ajaccio’s most famous son, was born in the town in 1769.
 However, Napolean spent most of his early military career in mainland France.
 When the Corsicans rebelled against the new French Republic in 1793, the recently promoted Napoleon was dispatched to attack the Corsican forces in his hometown.

 Ajaccio is a port of entry and exit to France.
-The approach to Ajaccio from the north is round the Pointe de la Parata, close to the Iles Sanguinaires (Bloody Islands).
-The Gulf of Ajaccio is around eight miles due east of these islands.
+The north’s approach to Ajaccio is around the Pointe de la Parata, close to the Iles Sanguinaires (Bloody Islands).
+The Gulf of Ajaccio is around eight miles due east of these Mediterranean islands.
 A natural peninsula protects the old harbour of Port Tino Rossi to the south.
 The newer marina of Port Charles Ornano sits in the corner of the bay to the northwest.

 The new marina, Port Charles Ornano, has 850 berths, 160 of which are for visitors.
 It also offers modern facilities.
 You can enter the marina in all weather, and it is generally more sheltered than Port Tino Rossi.

 Anchorage is possible in the northeast part of the Gulf of Ajaccio.
 The bottom is sand and weed.
 The sandy bay to the east of the Gulf of Ajaccio offers better mooring conditions but can be noisy due to a nearby motorway.
 The Gulf of Ajaccio remains sheltered from most directions.